Now to reinvent capitalism – new trends and examples of creating shared value:

 Creating Shared Value:

-Espoused by Mark R. Kramer and Professor Michael E. Porter in the January/February 2011 issue of the Harvard Business Review, shared value is taking root acoss the globe, with amazing organisations such as One Young World and those listed below leading the way through teaching shared value or similar notions.
+Espoused by Mark R. Kramer and Professor Michael E. Porter in the January/February 2011 issue of the Harvard Business Review, shared value is taking root across the globe.

-Essentially, Mark R. Kramer and Professor Michael E. Porter identified three main ways for creating shared value.
+Essentially, Mark R. Kramer and Professor Michael E. Porter identified three main ways of creating shared value.
 These include:

 1. Reconceiving Markets and Products:

-This involves the defining of markets in terms of social ills or unmet needs.
-Thereafter, companies, NGOs and governments develop profitable services and/or products to remedy these conditions.
+The first shared value strategy involves defining markets in terms of social ills or unmet needs.
+After that, companies, NGOs and governments develop effective services or products to remedy these conditions.

 Example: BD developed a new safety syringe to reduce needle-stick injuries among healthcare workers.
 This product innovation was so profitable that it earned BD more than $2 billion (which is roughly a quarter of the revenues the company earned that year).

 The second shared value strategy requires a company (or its suppliers) to increase its productivity through the addressing of the environmental and social constraints in its value chains.

 Example: Walmart improved delivery logistics and reduced packaging.
 As a direct result, the company saved more than $200 million that would otherwise have got spent in covering distribution costs.
 At the same time, the firm grew the quantities getting shipped.